 Why Multi-Day Weekends Exist

 Multi-day wedding weekends have become the norm for destination weddings and are increasingly common for local weddings too.
 The logic is simple: if guests are traveling, they should get more than six hours of celebration, and the couple should get more than one day of actual time with the people they flew in.
 Done well, a multi-day weekend feels like a mini-reunion with a wedding at the center.
 Done badly, it feels like three days of near-identical events the couple cannot enjoy because they are hosting every one of them.
+The key difference between a great multi-day weekend and an exhausting one is almost always pacing, not programming.

 The Pacing Principle